The Quranic command to follow the 'millat' of Abraham

 The Quran confirms that the practices of Islam are older than the Quran:

-"Then We revealed to you this scripture, truthfully, confirming previous scriptures, and superseding them.
-You shall rule among them in accordance with God's revelations, and do not follow their wishes if they differ from the truth that came to you.
-For each of you, we have decreed different ‘Shira’a wa minhaja’ (laws and rites).
-Had God willed, He could have made you one congregation.
-But He thus puts you to the test through the revelations He has given each of you.
-You shall compete in righteousness.
-To God is your final destiny-all of you-then He will inform you of everything you had disputed" 5:48
+And We brought down to you the Book, truthfully, confirming what is present of the Scripture, and superseding it.
+So rule among them in accordance with what God has brought down, and do not follow their wishes in place of what has come to you of the truth.
+For each of you, We have decreed your own law and methods.
+Had God willed, He would have made you one nation, but He tests you through what He has given each of you.
+You shall hasten to do good deeds.
+To God is your ultimate return, all of you, then He will inform you about that in which you have disputed.
+5:48

 Now let us take a closer look at verses 67 to 72 of Sura 22:

 If they argue with you then say, "God knows best what you are doing."
 22:68

 God will judge between you on the Day of Resurrection regarding that which you disputed.
 22:69

 Do you not know that God knows what is in the heavens and the earth?
 This is all in a record.
 This is easy for God.
 22:70